Memory Overview

 and includes them as context in the prompt sent to the LLM.

-// The agent automatically retrieves history for user-123/chat-session-xyz
+// The agent retrieves history for user-123/chat-session-xyz

 // and includes up to N recent messages (determined by the provider/manager) in the LLM prompt.